 It was time…. way past time.
-Though I had only been a part of LeTourneau University’s Marketing and Communications team for about 2 years, it hadn’t taken long for me to become familiar with everyone’s weariness from the bloated, cumbersome and extremely dated website that had been in place for the past 15+ years.
+Though I had only been a part of LeTourneau University’s Marketing and Communications team for about 2 years, it hadn’t taken long for me to become familiar with everyone’s weariness of the bloated, cumbersome and dated website that had been in place for the past 15+ years.

 The Old Site

-So the LeTourneau University Website became the university’s leading effort to catalyze solutions on multiple front.
-Before our team could devote any time to the outdated form of the old website, we had to respectfully address the problems with many of the functions, and that would take time.
+Ultimately the web LeTourneau University Website project became the university’s leading effort to catalyze solutions on multiple fronts.
+But before our team could devote any time to the outdated form of the old website, we had to respectfully address the problems with many of the functions, and that would take time.

 Several preliminary discussions were necessary in order to make some early, important decisions.
-For our marketing and communications team of 9, the bulk of the workload would fall on me, the only graphic designer and Mark, a colleague with great skills and background in web development.
-Most everyone else would help with deciding and inputting content.
-We weighed the costs and benefits of tackling this project in-house versus hiring a design firm, and Mark and I decided we were up for the challenge.
-Among several other benefits, we were able to create a bespoke website, tailored to our identity as “The Christian Polytechnic University”; we sped up the process by eliminating the need for a design agency—middle-man—to create something that would work within our chosen content management system, which was also new; last, but certainly not least, designing the website in-house undoubtedly saved our university more than $250,000.
-After getting approval from several layers of authority, we were off./h2
+As creative director of our marketing and communications team of 9, I was responsible for the creative portion of the workload while our head web developer handled most of the detailed programming.
+We weighed the costs and benefits of tackling this project in-house versus hiring a design firm and decided we were up for the challenge.
+Among several other benefits, we were able to create a bespoke website, tailored to our identity as “The Christian Polytechnic University”; we sped up the process by eliminating the need for a design agency, middleman, to create something that would work within our chosen content management system, which was also new; last, but certainly not least, designing the website in-house likely saved our university more than $250,000.

-The task ahead was daunting but I was up for the challenge.
-The website design of the website needed to solve as many of the aforementioned problems as possible while satisfying a local and alumni community numbering in the tens of thousands.
-How do you take so much information and condense it into a practical, digestible, aesthetically-pleasing package?
-The first thing I did was create some basic design mockups within photoshop.
+Our new design needed to solve as many of the aforementioned problems as possible while satisfying a local and alumni community numbering in the tens of thousands.
+It had to take an abundance of information and condense it into a practical, digestible, aesthetically pleasing package.

 The Final Product

 Overall, I was very proud of the final product which ended up winning several awards, and long after completion, our team still considers the project one of our proudest moments.
 It solved so many problems and made information accessible to prospective students and campus partners in a modern, responsive package.
-In a time where so many turn-key solutions exist, it was quite the accomplishment to build a website from ground-up.
+In a time when so many turn-key solutions exist, it was quite an accomplishment to build a website from the ground up.
 It was—and still is—something we can call our own for years to come…. but hopefully not 15+